waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Tile Mechanics (Global)
 - FLOOR: Standard ground.
 Traversable in all directions.
+Verified by walking.
 - WALL: Solid obstacle.
 Impassable.
+Verified by walking into it.
-- TALL_GRASS: Overworld encounter area.
+- TALL_GRASS: Traversable.
+Triggers wild encounters.
+Verified by walking and encountering Pokémon.
-- WATER: Aquatic terrain.
-Requires Surf.
+- WATER: Impassable without Surf.
+Traversable with Surf.
+Verified by attempting to walk onto it.
-- HEADBUTT_TREE: Special tree type.
-Impassable.
+- HEADBUTT_TREE: Impassable.
 Interacts with Headbutt.
+Verified by walking into it.
 - CUT_TREE: Small tree.
-Requires Cut.
+Impassable.
+Requires Cut to clear.
+Verified by walking into it.
 - LEDGE_HOP_LEFT: One-way ledge (West).
+Verified by hopping over it.
 - FLOOR_UP_WALL: One-way barrier (Southward).
+Impassable from the South.
+Verified by attempting to walk North into it.
-- WARP: Map transition point.
+- WARP / CAVE / WARP_CARPET: Map transition points.
+Verified by usage.

 # Item Usage Tracking
 - Super Repel: Activated Turn 16778.
 Steps taken: 74.
 Steps remaining: 126.